 Photo: A friend sent this photo several weeks ago during a terrible ice storm.
 It was her wedding anniversary, and since they couldn’t go out she set this beautifully romantic table for two!
-It was dark and dreary outside, so this was a perfect time to light candles early evening.
+It was dark and dreary outside, so this was a perfect time to light candles in the early evening.

 Is it proper to light candles during the day?

 Grandmother taught me to remember the adage “In all things, form must follow function.”
 It has served me well - even for candle usage!

 When thinking of using candles, remember they are a light source, so they should be used when light is needed.
 It is appropriate to light candles after dusk.
 An exception would be if it is a rainy or overcast day, and then they may be lit a little earlier in the afternoon.
 Candles should not be lit for brunches or luncheons.
 Some say they may be present just not lit; however I prefer to relegate them to the sideboard or elsewhere to blend into the decor for daytime festivities, and use flowers or other items for the centerpiece.